 1. Dry clean woven Lambswool products for the best results.

-2. Shake and hang Throws and Blankets to remove dust particles.
+2. Shake and hang Throws, Blankets & Cushions to remove dust particles.

 3. Gently spot clean any marks or stains.